AsmaHero/arcadeGame/README.md

 * Vehicle-player collisions happen logically (not too early or too late)
 * Vehicle-player collision resets the game
 * Something happens when player wins
+## How to play the game:
+open index.html in your browser then you only allowed to use 4 keys left, right, up and down and try to not crash the enemies.
+If you pass the water then you will win and go to the next level.
+Until you die and the game is over.You are not allowed to go out of canvas by default.s

 ## Contributing: